Multimodal Fusion of EMG and Vision for Human Grasp Intent Inference in Prosthetic Hand Control: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} 2005, an estimated of 1.6 million people were living with the loss of a limb \cite{ushand}.
-This means that 1 out of 190 Americans were living with the loss of a limb.
-This number is expected to grow double in numbers by the year 2050.
-The most common prosthesis in upper extremity amputees was cosmetic hand type with the prevalence of 80.2\% \cite{upperamput}.
-As limb loss usually occur in the working ages, due to the lack of satisfaction in the effectiveness of the prosthesis, the amputees are usually imposed with difficulties not only in their personal life but also in the workplace.
-Therefore, providing a functional prosthesis is critical to address this issue and can provide a great deal of quality in amputees' lives.
+In 2005, an estimated of 1.6 million people (1 out of 190 individuals) in the US were living with the loss of a limb \citep{ushand}.
+This number is expected to double by the year 2050.
+The most common prosthesis in upper extremity amputees is cosmetic hand type with the prevalence of 80.2\% \citep{upperamput}.
+As limb loss usually occur in the working ages, dissatisfaction in the effectiveness of the prescribed prosthesis, will often impose difficulties in an amputee's personal and professional life.
+Therefore, providing a functional prosthesis is critical to address this issue and can improve quality of life for amputees.

-Despite the aforementioned challenges, there has been efforts in the field to meet these expectations, especially methods based on inferring the human's intent using the amputee's body signals e.g., Electroencephalography (EEG) and Electromyography (EMG) signals \cite{eeg1, emg1, emg2}.
-Despite the advances of robotic prosthetic hands that are based on bodily physiological signals, they generally lack robustness which reduces their effectiveness in amputees' daily life activities.
-The state-of-the-art control methods rely heavily on human input, e.g. physiological signals from the amputee including EEG and EMG.
-This has many drawbacks and will adversely impact the performance of the prosthetic hand.
-These artifacts are mostly caused by electrode shifting, change of skin electrode impedance over time, muscle fatigue, cross-talk effect, stump posture change, frequent calibration and the physical burden on the amputee \cite{emgbad1,emgbad2}.
-Therefore, there is a need for new sources of information to provide more control of robot over human in order to have a robust decision.
+In recent years there have been numerous efforts to leverage rapid advancements in machine learning \citep{pouyanfar2018survey, sunderhauf2018limits, mech} for intuitive control of a powered prosthesis.
+Much of this effort is focused on inference of the human's intent using physiological signals from the amputee including electromyography (EMG) and to lesser extent electroencephalography (EEG)\citep{eeg1, emg1, emg2}.
+Myoelectric control, using EMG, of an upper limb prosthesis has been the subject of intense study and there are now several devices commercially available (for review see \citep{guo2023towards}).
+Despite the advances in myoelectric control and commercial availability of robotic prosthetic hands, current control methods generally lack robustness which reduces their effectiveness in amputees' activities of daily life \citep{kyranou2018causes}.
+Reliance solely on physiological signals from the amputee (such as EMG), has many drawbacks that will adversely impact the performance of the prosthetic hand.
+These include artifacts caused by electrode shifting, changes of skin electrode impedance over time, muscle fatigue, cross-talk between electrodes, stump posture change, and the need for frequent calibration \citep{emgbad1,emgbad2}.
+Therefore, there is a need for additional sources of information to provide more robust control of the robotic hand.